stratapp/stratapp-website/_blog/stratapp-is-a-consulting-goldmine.md

 Consultants and the clients need a collaboration environment that achieves the following:

 * Agile - alive and interactive, evolving as the execution provides more insights
-* Org-wide - a user experience and price that achieves org-wide engagement
+* Inclusive - a user experience and price that achieves org-wide engagement
 * Easy - naturally intuitive, making the time to value of minutes, not weeks
 * Lasting - adds value to the client beyond the life of the consulting engagement
 * Efficient - allows CTOs to eliminate single-purpose-apps and integrations